 The selection criteria to fill the 40 guaranteed places for the Year 10 Silver Duke of Edinburgh Award is as follows:

-Deadlines are determined by the College Duke of Edinburgh Co-ordinator, and are set for the three mandatory sections, as well as the Adventurous Journeys.
+- 1. The consistent meeting of deadlines whilst completing the Year 9 Bronze Duke of Edinburgh Award.
+Deadlines are determined by the College Duke of Edinburgh Co-ordinator and are set for the three mandatory sections, as well as the Adventurous Journeys.
 The students receive these deadlines at various compulsory Duke of Edinburgh meetings held throughout the year.
-As well, after the successful completion of the above stated deadlines then one of the final determinants for progression to Silver will be the complete submission of the Qualifying Exploration (as outlined by the Duke of Edinburgh Qualifying A.J. scaffold) on a first-come first-serve basis.
+For example, all and mandatory activities sections are to be completed by the last day in October.
+As well, after the successful completion of the above stated deadlines then one of the final determinants for progression to Silver will be the complete submission of the Qualifying Exploration (as outlined by the Duke of Edinburgh Qualifying A.J. scaffold)

 Gold Duke of Edinburgh Program

-The selection criteria to fill the 36 guaranteed places for student wishing to continue in the Year 11 Gold Duke of Edinburgh Award (with completion by the end of Term 1, Year 12) is based on the same criteria for entry into the Silver Award.
+The selection criteria to fill the 20 guaranteed places for students wishing to continue in the Year 11 Gold Duke of Edinburgh Award (with completion by the end of Term 1, Year 12) is based on the same criteria for entry into the Silver Award.